 New Orleans, Louisiana is a popular movie location for many Hollywood films earning Louisiana the new reputation as “Hollywood South.”
 Filmmakers have used NOLA as a backdrop for epic novels penned here, stories of the blues and jazz music that originated here, the final destination on a road trip, and for its historic 19th century buildings and cemeteries that add an air of mystery.

-From Bourbon Street to to Mardi Gras, here is a list of the Top 10 New Orleans movies.
+From Bourbon Street to to Mardi Gras, here is a list of the Top 10 (make that 15) New Orleans movies.

 Memorable highlights: Who could forget the sweaty Brando screaming “Stella!”
 New Orleans holds an annual literary festival with a STELLA yelling contest for the best Brando impression.